 Audit policy defines rules about what events should be recorded and what data they should include.
 See here for an example of an audit policy.

 To enable the audit log, check out the official document here.
 If you are using a cloud service, like AWS EKS, it's far easier to do so.
 Basically, you need to create some CloudWatch log groups and get the setting values right in the EKS cluster.
 See AWS doc here for more details.

 Here's a quick checklist for hardening your k8s clusters:

 - secure and strong authentication

 - pay particular attention if you are using K8s as a service regarding authn/authz

-In the next article, we will do a tutorial with examples and code, putting these guidelines to practice in a real K8s cluster.
+In the next article, we start the tutorial series with examples and code on how to secure Pods, putting these guidelines to practice in a real K8s cluster.